Disturbances in Influence of a Shepherding Agent is More Impactful than Sensorial Noise During Swarm Guidance: Results and Discussion

 \section{Results and Discussion}

-In this paper, we conduct 300 random testing episodes for each of 343 setups.
+In this paper, we conduct 300 random testing episodes for each of the 343 setups.
 This number of testing episodes enables our evaluations to be able to reach a level of stability to ensure appropriateness of the analyses and precision in assessing the performance of the shepherd.
-The evaluation obtains the stable status when the SEM-P value of the performance of the shepherd in setups is less than the threshold of 3$\%$ of the mean.
+The evaluation achieves our stability criterion when the SEM-P value of the performance of the shepherd in setups is less than the threshold of 3$\%$ of the mean.

 Firstly, we investigate the effects of the actuation ($\lambda$) and perception ($\alpha$) noises on the performance of the shepherd.
-We show the evidences of the stability of the evaluation when the values of the SEM and SEM-P of the setups decrease gradually and maintain stable by the end of the 300 episodes.
+We show the evidences of the stability of the evaluation when the values of the SEM and SEM-P of the setups decrease gradually and maintain stability by the end of the 300 episodes.
 According to the SEM values of $f$, Figure~\ref{fig:alphax-lamda0} shows that when there is no actuation noise ($\lambda_0$), the performance of the shepherd is stably evaluated and maintained after 150 episodes at pairs of $\lambda_0$ and the perception noise levels $\alpha$ lower than the high level.
 At the high ($\alpha_5$) and very high ($\alpha_6$) perception noise levels, the stability as measured by the performance of the shepherd is not obtained, and then, the reliability of our ability to estimate the performance might be imprecise.
 The performance instability at the high and very high levels of the perception noise can be seen in Figure~\ref{fig:alphax-lamda0-semp}.
 In this Figure, we can see that just only two setups of the very infrequent $f_{+2}$ and the rare of collecting frequency $f_{+3}$ at the high level ($\alpha_5$), and the setup of the rare of collecting frequency $f_{+3}$ at the very high level ($\alpha_6$) have SEM-P values below the stop point of 3$\%$.